kefeletswe/kefeletswe/README.md

 9 errors were found in W3C Validator

 CSS
-7 errors were fmade ound on (Jigsaw validator)
+7 errors were found on (Jigsaw validator)

  LIGHTHOUSE